mckennapsean/dissertation/content/04-example.md

 ## Understand Activity

-The field of cyber security analysis has many types of users, from those within companies who maintain their own networks, to the military, which maintains and monitors traffic across a global network grid.
-A number of cognitive scientists have spent significant time observing and interviewing cyber security analysts [@DAmico2008; @Erbacher2010a; @Fink2009] across these different networks.
-We used the published work from these experts to form our base understanding of the field as we had limited access to cyber security experts ourselves.
-First, we conducted an extensive and broad literature review (_M-53_) across a series of 40 articles from three key domains: cyber security visualization, situational awareness, and cognitive task analysis.
-From this review, we informally evaluated the articles based on their relevance and descriptive quality, isolating three of the articles [@DAmico2008; @Erbacher2010a; @Fink2009] as the best representative samples with the highest impact for forming our domain characterization for the visualization of cyber security data.
+The field of cybersecurity analysis has many types of users, from those within companies who maintain their own networks, to the military, which maintains and monitors traffic across a global network grid.
+A number of cognitive scientists have spent significant time observing and interviewing cybersecurity analysts [@DAmico2008; @Erbacher2010a; @Fink2009] across these different networks.
+We used the published work from these experts to form our base understanding of the field as we had limited access to cybersecurity experts ourselves.
+First, we conducted an extensive and broad literature review (_M-53_) across a series of 40 articles from three key domains: cybersecurity visualization, situational awareness, and cognitive task analysis.
+From this review, we informally evaluated the articles based on their relevance and descriptive quality, isolating three of the articles [@DAmico2008; @Erbacher2010a; @Fink2009] as the best representative samples with the highest impact for forming our domain characterization for the visualization of cybersecurity data.
 We discuss this method in more detail and reflect on its use later in [Section @sec:qualcoding].